 Campaign contributions data are often reported in two formats: raw itemized contributions from bulk data files and aggregated totals from fundraising disclosure reports.
 Using each of these sources for data involves trade-offs.
 The benefit of employing raw contributions is that these data allow for the fine-grained measurement of early money.
 Because receipt dates are available for itemized contributions, fundraising windows can be precisely and flexibly specified to include contributions garnered across specific dates.
 The drawback of working with raw data files is that it is computationally intensive.
 Raw contributions data can be downloaded in bulk from the FEC website, or specific data requests can be queried to the FEC API.
 Resulting files often contain tens of millions of observations; processing these data and manually calculating candidates' contribution totals requires data-wrangling skills and knowledge of campaign finance reporting requirements.
-Additionally, consistent receipt dates are unavailable for unitemized contributions-even in a raw data format (Alvarez et al., 2020).
-If researchers wish to incorporate small-dollar donations into their early money estimates, they must still rely on aggregate totals provided in disclosure reports.25
+Additionally, consistent receipt dates are unavailable for unitemized contributions-even in a raw fundraising before; in other words, we find no empirical-motivated end date for election-centered early fundraising.

-24This kind of approach would place the fundraising end date for candidates with a February 28th 2020 primary in June of 2019 and candidates with a September 31st primary in January 2020.
+21This kind of approach would place the fundraising end date for candidates with a February 28th 2020 primary in June of 2019 and candidates with a September 31st primary in January 2020.